 With respect to the fundamental policy relating to underwriting set forth in (2) above, the 1940 Act does not prohibit a fund from engaging in the underwriting business or from underwriting the securities of other issuers; in fact, the 1940 Act permits a fund to have underwriting commitments of up to 25% of its assets under certain circumstances.
 Those circumstances currently are that the amount of the Fund's underwriting commitments, when added to the value of the Fund's investments in issuers where the Fund owns more than 10% of the outstanding voting securities of those issuers, cannot exceed the 25% cap.
 A fund engaging in transactions involving the acquisition or disposition of portfolio securities may be considered to be an underwriter under the Securities Act of 1933, as amended (the "1933 Act").
 Under the 1933 Act, an underwriter may be liable for material omissions or misstatements in an issuer's registration statement or prospectus.
 Securities purchased from an issuer and not registered for sale under the 1933 Act are considered restricted securities.
 There may be a limited market for these securities.
 If these securities are registered under the 1933 Act, they may then be eligible for sale but participating in the sale may subject the seller to underwriter liability.
 These risks could apply to a fund investing in restricted securities.
-Although it is not believed that the application of the 1933 Act provisions described above would cause a fund to be engaged in the business of underwriting, the policy in (2) above will be interpreted not to prevent the Fund from engaging in transactions involving the acquisition or disposition of portfolio securities, regardless of whether the Fund may be considered to be an underwriter under the 1933 Act.
+Although it is not believed that the application of the Fund from engaging in transactions involving the acquisition or disposition or disposition or disposition or disposition or disposition of portfolio securities, regardless of whether the Fund may be considered to be an underwriter under the 1933 Act.

 With respect to the fundamental policy relating to lending set forth in (3) above, the 1940 Act does not prohibit a fund from making loans; however, SEC staff interpretations currently prohibit funds from lending more than one-third of their total assets, except through the purchase of debt obligations or the use of repurchase agreements.
 (A repurchase agreement is an agreement to purchase a security, coupled with an agreement to sell that security back to the original seller on an agreed-upon date at a price that reflects current interest rates.
 The SEC frequently treats repurchase agreements as loans.)
 While lending securities may be a source of income to a fund, as with other extensions of credit, there are risks of delay in recovery or even loss of rights in the underlying securities should the borrower fail financially.
-However, loans would be made only when the Fund's manager or a sub-adviser believes the income justifies the attendant risks.
+However, loans would be made only when the Fund's manager or a subadviser believes the income justifies the attendant risks.
 The Fund also will be permitted by this policy to make loans of money, including to other funds.
 The policy in (3) above will be interpreted not to prevent the Fund from purchasing or investing in debt obligations and loans.
 In addition, collateral arrangements with respect to options, forward currency and futures transactions and other derivative instruments, as well as delays in the settlement of securities transactions, will not be considered loans.